Urinals (band): Compilation appearances

-Covers
+Cover versions

-The Minutemen covered "Ack Ack Ack Ack" (calling it "Ack Ack Ack") on the albums The Politics of Time and 3-Way Tie (For Last).
-A video of the song, directed by Talley-Jones, would be the Minutemen's last video due to the death of D. Boon.
+Minutemen covered "Ack Ack Ack Ack" (calling it "Ack Ack Ack") on the albums The Politics of Time and 3-Way Tie (For Last).
+A video of the song, directed by Talley-Jones, would be Minutemen's last video due to the death of D. Boon.

 No Age covered "Male Masturbation" on their EP Eraser.

 Mika Miko covered "Sex" on their LP We Be Xuxa.

 Yo La Tengo has covered "Black Hole" (on their Little Honda EP) and "Surfin' with the Shah".
 "Black Hole" was also covered by the Leaving Trains, Angry Angles, Women, Gun Club, and Grass Widow.

-"I'm a Bug" was covered by Halo of Flies, Lili Z. (on her Let's Go 7"), The Meatmen (on their LP Cover the Earth), Ceremony (on their "Hysteria" 7" single), Sex Cult (on their Plain Jane 7") and Metz.
+"I'm a Bug" was covered by Halo of Flies, Lili Z. (on her Let's Go 7-inch), The Meatmen (on their LP Cover the Earth), Ceremony (on their "Hysteria" 7-inch single), Sex Cult (on their Plain Jane 7-inch) and Metz.

-"Hologram" was covered by Digital Leather (on their LP Sorcerer) and Human Eye (on their Dinosaur Bones 7").
+"Hologram" was covered by Digital Leather (on their LP Sorcerer) and Human Eye (on their Dinosaur Bones 7-inch).

 Other bands to cover Urinals songs include Butthole Surfers, The Dishes, The Reds, Kings of Leon, Mike Watt, and Eleventh Dream Day.